-(a) that no amendment shall be made to these Bylaws which would cause the corporation to cease to qualify as an exempt corporation under Section 501 (c)(3) of the Internal Revenue Code of 1986, or the corresponding section of any future Federal tax code; and,

-(b) that an amendment does not affect the voting rights of directors.
-An amendment that does affect the voting rights of directors further requires ratification by a two-thirds (?) vote of a quorum of directors at a Board meeting.

-(c) that all amendments be consistent with the Articles of Incorporation.
+- (a) that no amendment shall be made to these Bylaws which would cause the corporation to cease to qualify as an exempt corporation under Section 501 (c)(3) of the Internal Revenue Code of 1986, or the corresponding section of any future Federal tax code; and, - (b) that an amendment does not affect the voting rights of directors. - (c) that all amendments be consistent with the Articles of Incorporation.